-You Lose Having Your First Look at the Altar-

 -You May Have to Consider Some Touch Ups-

-If your first look involves lots of pictures taken out in the sun and nature, your makeup and dress could start to show a little wear.
-It’s more than likely you’ll have a little bit of dirt show up on the bottom of your dress.
+If your first look involves lots of pictures taken out in the sun and nature, makeup and outfits could start to show a little wear.
+It’s more than likely you’ll have a little bit of dirt show up on the bottom of dresses - maybe a bit of dust on pants.
 It will rarely show up in a noticeable way for your guests or in photographs - but it’s still something to consider.
 If your makeup is what you are worried about, many makeup artists give an option to stay for part of the day or the whole day for touch ups.
 If this is what's holding you back in this decision you'll want to talk to your makeup artist to see if that is something they could do for you.
 It's not a huge con, but just another thing to consider.